icerockdev/moko-resources/README.md

 - [License](#license)

 ## Features
-- **Strings, Plurals, Images** to access the corresponding resources from common code;
+- **Strings, Plurals, Images, Fonts, Files** to access the corresponding resources from common code;
 - **StringDesc** for lifecycle-aware access to resources and unified localization on both platforms.

 ## Requirements